 One of the appropriate media in biological learning is 3-dimensional media.
-Because using the 3-dimensional media of prospective Biology teachers can represent the relevant observation results according to the original object [3].
+Because using the 3dimensional media of prospective Biology teachers can represent the relevant observation results according to the original object [3].
 Therefore, not only was the integration of technology and an innovative model a way to develop science pre-service teachers' knowledge, it was also a good teaching strategy for promoting the utilization of instructional technology in teaching for prospective science teachers [4].
-In addition to the more relevant results, with the use of 3-dimensional media, prospective students will be easier to remember and understand the shape of various structures in
+In addition to the more relevant results, with the use of 3-dimensional media, prospective students will be easier to remember and understand the shape of various structures in biology is quite abstract.
+In the process of workmanship students are required to first understand the context of the 2-dimensional form and then form objects in 3 dimensions [5].
+In addition, it also mastery technology for aspiring science teachers, especially biology.

 Content from this work may be used under the terms of the Creative Commons Attribution 3.0 licence.
 Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI.

-Published under licence by IOP Publishing Ltd
+Published under licence by IOP Publishing Ltd 1

-1440 (2020) 012065 doi:10.1088/1742-6596/1440/1/012065
+The 5th International Seminar on Science Education IOP Publishing Journal of Physics: Conference Series 1440 (2020) 012065 doi:10.1088/1742-6596/1440/1/012065